fterrier/pylos/README.md

 | NegamaxStrategy | [negamax.clj](src/strategy/negamax.clj) | The negamax algorithm with alpha-beta pruning and transposition tables |
 | HumanStrategy | [human.clj](src/pylos/human.clj) | Lets a human play |

+More will be added in the future so we can let them play against each other.

 ## Installation

 Clone and run